History and Heritage

 Discover Swale’s treasure trove significant maritime and aviation history together with a trail of historic churches and buildings with links to Charles Dickens, Nelson, King Henry VIII and the Magna Carta.

-Swale also hosts a range of smaller seasonal museums such as The Guildhall Museum in Queenborough, Minster Gatehouse Museum and Rose Street Cottage of Curiosities on the Isle of Sheppey.
-The Sittingbourne Heritage Museum, Heritage Hub and the Milton Regis Court Hall Museum bring to life the development of Sittingbourne and Milton Regis.
-Faversham has a wealth of heritage on its doorstep with the Maison Dieu in Ospringe, Chart Gunpowder Mills and Oare Gunpowder Works Country Park and Visitor Centre to be explored.
+Faversham has a wealth of other heritage on its doorstep with the Maison Dieu in Ospringe, Chart Gunpowder Mills and Oare Gunpowder Works Country Park and Visitor Centre to be explored.
 A must for those interested in the people and places that made the Swale area what it is today.

-Kent Childrens University learning credits are available to KCU students aged between five and fourteen years of age at some of Swale's heritage attractions.
+Kent Children's University learning credits are available to KCU students aged between five and fourteen years of age at some of Swale's heritage attractions and thirteen across Kent.

 The Battle of Britain Lace